 Brazil's Environmental Rural Registry is a public database recording information on rural properties, including land use changes, environmental liabilities and conservation areas.8 It assists in the enforcement of Brazil's forest code.
 Property owners are required to register their land on CAR.
 By 2020, nearly 550 million hectares of land were on the platform.9 It is built using free and open-source software.10 By providing open standards and APIs for interoperability, it can unleash its potential as DPI.
 CAR enables better monitoring and enforcement of environmental laws.
 The comprehensive registration of properties helps identify areas of forest cover and areas that require restoration.
 This enables better monitoring and enforcement of environmental laws.
-Nine policy programmes have integrated CAR into their functionality.
-For example, Brazil's Agricultural Plan offers producers with validated CAR a 10% higher credit limit than those without it.
-Example of DPI'S Potential UN BIODIVERSITY LAB (UNBL) DPI STAGE N/A UNBL supports country-led efforts to use open-access spatial data and analytics tools to generate insights and impact for conservation and sustainable development.
-It informs biodiversity conservation decision-making and is used across 125 countries.
-The initiative is led by the UNDP along with Convention on Biological Diversity, Global Environment Facility and the UNEP.
-To unlock its potential as DPI, it must embrace the principle of minimalism and allow third-party players to build value-added services.
-UNBL's curated geospatial data collection helps monitor deforestation and biodiversity loss to strengthen government decisions.
-UNBL led to an 81% increase in the number of maps used in countries' reports to the Convention of Biodiversity.
-The platform allows users to visualize core global public good datasets, view and download dynamic indicators of change for any country/region and develop communities of practice that nurture data transparency and cross-sectoral collaboration.
-It also enables users to draw on the expertise of UNBL partners to develop national strategies and plans.
-The platform and biodiversity loss to strengthen government to the strategies and plans.
-The number of maps used in countries' reports to the convention of Biodiversity in the platform allows users to visualize core global public good datasets, view and download dynamic indicators of change for any country/region and develop communities of practice that nurture data transparency and cross-sectoral collaboration.
-It also enables users to draw on the expertise of UNBL partners to develop national strategies and plans.
-How to encourage safe, inclusive and resilient DPI Interoperable data flows:
+Nine policy programmes have integrated CAR into their functionality.9 For example, Brazil's Agricultural Plan offers producers with validated CAR a 10% higher credit limit than those without it.11 Example of DPI'S Potential UN BIODIVERSITY LAB (UNBL) DPI STAGE N/A16 UNBL^{12,13} supports country-led efforts to use open-access spatial data and analytic tools to generate insight and impact for conservation and sustainable development.12 It informs biodiversity conservation decision-making, particularly around the Convention on Biological Diversity (CBD), and is used across 150 countries.14 UNBL is made possible through partnership involving a team of professionals from the Secretariat of the CBD, UNDP, the UN Environment Programme (UNEP), and the UN Environment Programme World Conservation Monitoring Centre (UNEP-WCMC).12 To unlock its potential as DPI, UNBL must embrace the principle of minimalism and allow third-party players to build value-added services.
+UNBL's curated geospatial data provides more than 400 global data layers as well as metrics on biodiversity, climate and carbon, land use, and ecosystem services to support governments to plan, monitor, and report on the state of nature.
+UNBL led to an 81% increase in the number of maps used in countries' reports to the CBD.15 The platform allows users to visualize core spatial datasets, calculate dynamic indicators of change for any country/region, facilitate data transparency and cross-sectoral collaboration, and draw on the expertise of the UNBL partners to develop national strategies and plans.12 How to encourage safe, inclusive and resilient DPI Interoperable data flows: